Fleckism/SecurityPlus/SecurityPlus/17B Appropriate Data Sources for Incident Response.md

 ### Analysis and Incident Identification

-When notification has taken place, the CIRT or other responsible person(s) must analyze the event to determine whether a genuine incident has been identified and what level of priority it should be assigned. **Analysis will depend on identifying the type of incident and the data or resources affected (its scope and impact)**.
+When notification has taken place, the CIRT or other responsible person(s) must analyze #Ops the event to determine whether a genuine incident has been identified and what level of priority it should be assigned. **Analysis will depend on identifying the type of incident and the data or resources affected (its scope and impact)**.
 At this point, the incident management database should have a record of the event indicators, the nature of the incident, its impact, and the incident investigator responsible.
 The next phase of incident management is to determine an appropriate response.
 # SECURITY INFORMATION AND EVENT MANAGEMENT

 Coupled with an attack framework, notification will provide a general sense of where to look for or expect indicators of malicious activity.
 Incident analysis is greatly facilitated by a security information and event management ([[SIEM]]) system.
 A SIEM parses network traffic and log data from multiple sensors, appliances, and hosts and normalizes the information to standard field types.